 This section documents the various error classes, and the corresponding arguments to pari_err.
-The general syntax is
+The general syntax is const char s const char fmt, ...

 '''

 void pari_err(numerr, ...)

 '''

 In the sequel, we mostly use sequences of arguments of the form where fmt is a PARI format, producing a string s from the remaining arguments.
 Since providing the correct arguments to pari_err is quite error-prone, we also provide specialized routines pari_err_ERRORCLASS(...) instead of pari_err(e_ERRORCLASS, ...) so that the C compiler can check their arguments.